-A quantilist is a quantitative checklist, which converts attribute information into a weighted number score according to the gravity or necessity of individual attributes and how the lack of completing said specific attributes may adversely affect the quality of a finished product.
-This in turn allows for an objective evaluation of construction processes and the review of specification changes.
-Each attribute in a quantilist references the most recent specification, each specification should be reviewed independently for additional details by the inspector prior to performing any acceptance inspection.
-The intent of a quantilist is to affirm quality requirements at the beginning of a project, assure construction processes are in control and stabilized throughout the duration of the project and that the final product meets the Departments quality goals.
-Quantilist attributes complement the Standard and Specifications, ADOT Construction Manual - Subsection 105.11 Authority and Responsibility of Project Supervisor and inspectors, 105.12 Inspection of Work, and inspectors daily diaries.
-In doing so, quantilists serve to reinforce the Department's quality and craftsmanship requirements.
-It should be noted that quantilists were developed as an aid to the inspector and do not include all items to be inspected; inspectors should not rely on the quantilist alone and must read all contract documents to ensure necessary compliance.
+Construction Inspection Quantilists have been developed and are available to assist the Inspector to perform inspections on most items involved in highway construction.
+A Quantilist is a quantitative checklist, which converts attribute information to numbers, and allows for objective evaluation of construction processes.
+The intent of the Quantilist is to affirm quality requirements at the beginning of a project, assure construction processes are in control and stabilized and that the product meets quality goals.
+The requirements compliment the ADOT Construction Manual and Standard Specifications, Subsection 105.11, Authority and Responsibility of Project Supervisor and Inspectors.
+Remember Quantilists were developed as an aid to the Inspector; they do not include all items to be inspected.
+Do not rely on the Quantilist alone, the Inspector must read all contract documents to ensure necessary compliance.